josev2046/Media-Archaeology-Workshop/README.md

 * **Measuring the Heartbeat:** The computer uses its internal clock (Z80 CPU) like a stopwatch.
 It doesn't "hear" music; it measures the time between pulses of sound.
 * **The Bits:** A "0" is a short pulse, and a "1" is a long pulse.
 By measuring these gaps in tiny fractions of a second, we translate audio back into data.
 * **"Cleaning the Lens":** Just as a blurry photo is hard to read, a "muffled" tape is hard to digitize.
-We use **Azimuth Correction** to physically align the tape head and **Normalization** to clean the electrical signal so the "stopwatch" starts and stops at the exact right moment.
+We use **Azimuth Correction** to physically align the tape head and **Normalisation** to clean the electrical signal so the "stopwatch" starts and stops at the exact right moment.

 ---